Payday Loans Online: A Convenience — or a Trap?

 Are Online Payday Loans a Genuine Convenience or a Debt Trap?

 There is no question that online payday lenders offer a convenient service.
-You can apply over the Internet from the comfort of your own home, eliminating the need to drive to a local payday lender’s store.
+You can get started over the Internet from the comfort of your own home, eliminating the need to drive to a local payday lender’s store.
 This makes the service much more convenient for those who live in a rural area or other location where a physical storefront might be many miles away.

-Unlike a physical store that maintains fixed business hours, you can submit an online loan application 24/7.
+Unlike a physical store that maintains fixed business hours, you can submit an online loa form 24/7.
 You do not have to take off work or adjust your schedule to make an in-person appearance at the payday loan store.
 People with limited mobility, small children at home or transportation issues are spared the challenges they might face if they have to go to a local payday lender’s physical location.

 Another point raised by many online borrowers is that they can maintain greater confidentiality.
 They do not have to worry that co-workers, neighbors or friends might spot them entering or exiting a payday loan store.
 They believe that this helps them keep their finances more private.